Logiqx/wst-results/docs/events/guidance/README.md

 Please ensure that your Motion LCD / Motion Mini is recording at 5 Hz or 10 Hz.

+Whilst sailing be sure to wear your Motion on your bicep, facing upwards so that it has a clear view of the sky.

 Somebody on-site will co-ordinate the download and sharing of OAO data from the Motions.